DarylMcCullough/sep-assignments/02-algorithms/04-complexity-intro/intro_complexity_answers.md

 ### 4. In plain English, what is the bounded-case scenario for binary search?

+The worst case for binary search is `log_2(n)`.
+The best case is constant time (if the first item that you look at from the collection is the item you're looking for, then the search returns immediately).
+A function that is always between the worst case and best case is `log_2(n)/2`.
+But since multiplicative constants such as `1/2` are ignored in talking about complexity, we can say that the bounded case is the same as the worst case, `log_2(n)`.

 ### 5. Create a graph using the data below.
 Here's a CSV with the values you'll need.

+The graph is plotted in the file `/02-algorithms/04-complexity-intro/loglinear_intro.pdf`

-### What's the asymptotic limit as n approaches infinity for the function defined by the values above?
+### 6. What's the asymptotic limit as n approaches infinity for the function defined by the values above?

+The values given follow the formula: `f(n) = 2^n`.

-    What is the Big-O of an algorithm that has the data points above?
+### 7. What is the Big-O of an algorithm that has the data points above?

+If the graph is the number of steps required to get an output, as a function of the problem size, `n`, then the complexity is `O(2^n)`.

-    Write a Ruby script that calculates and prints the N number, given an iteration, for linear search in the worst case (similar to the graph above).
+### 8. Write a Ruby script that calculates and prints the N number, given an iteration, for linear search in the worst case (similar to the graph above).
+This is in `02-algorithms/04-complexity-intro/linear_complexity.rb`.
+The output is in the file `02-algorithms/04-complexity-intro/linea_complexity.csv`

-    Create a graph from the output using Google Sheets or other graphing software.
+### 9. Create a graph from the output using Google Sheets or other graphing software.
 Analyze the graph and denote its Big-O somewhere on the graph.
+The graph is plotted in the file `/02-algorithms/04-complexity-intro/linear_search_complexity.pdf`.

-    What is the Big-O of binary search?
+### 10. What is the Big-O of binary search?
+`Big-O(log_2(n))`

-    What is the Big-Ω of binary search?
+### 11. What is the Big-Ω of binary search?

+`Big-Omega(1)`

-    What is the Big-Ө of binary search?
+### 12. What is the Big-Ө of binary search?
+`Big-Theta(log_2(n))`